-While our physical office is located in Omaha, Nebraska, we serve all three states in various capacities.
-We host events locally in Omaha, Nebraska, Sioux Falls, South Dakota, and Sioux City, Iowa and we work to educate and advocate for people across all three states.
+While our physical office is located in Omaha, Nebraska, we serve all of Nebraska and Western Iowa.
+We host events in Omaha, Nebraska, and work to educate and advocate for people across both states.
 As a country, we are increasingly feeling the effects of diabetes as millions of people suffer from the disease while many others have diabetes and do not know it!
 It is estimated that one out of every three children born after the year 2000 in the United States will be directly affected by diabetes.

 That is why the American Diabetes Association's local office is so committed to educating the public about how to stop diabetes and support those living with the disease.